-First mistake: the airport…
+First mistake: currency exchange at the airport.

-The world is going “cashless” and some countries such as Sweden and Norway already largely are.
-Where travelers might expect to see “no card” signs, they now find “no cash” warnings.
-But that’s not everywhere.
-From German cafes to street markets in Laos, there are a million reasons to carry cash abroad and even more ways to overpay for it in the process.
-For once and for all, here’s how to get the best rate on currency cash exchanges, wherever you go…
+From German cafes to street markets in Laos, there are a million reasons to carry cash abroad and unfortunately, even more ways to completely overpay for it in the process.

-But even if either are true, you’re not getting anywhere near the best rate of exchange that you’d see if you google something like US Dollars to Indian Rupees.
-In fact, you’ll get around 10% less cash on average.
+But even if either are true (they’re usually not), you’re not getting anywhere near the best rate of exchange that you’d see if you google something like US Dollars to Indian Rupees.
+In fact, you’ll get around 10% less cash than that, on average.

-To be clear: the bank rate of exchange is better than the consumer rate of exchange.
-So whereas the British Pound is currently worth $1.29 USD via bank rate, you’d end up getting around $1.19 for each pound you exchange through one of these consumer currency exchange stores.
-Not good.
+To be clear: the bank rate of exchange is better than the consumer rate of exchange, in almost every example on earth.
+So whereas the British Pound is currently worth $1.32 USD via bank rate, you’d end up getting around $1.22 for each pound you exchange through one of these consumer currency exchange stores, or worse.

 Airport currency exchange businesses love when you’ve got an extra $50 you need to get rid of, and give an extra poor exchange rate for such small exchanges.
 Don’t take out too much, but don’t take out too little either.
 If you do take out too much, spend it on something good.

-Technology and competitive banking has greatly transformed the landscape for taking cash out and new apps are taking things even further.
-The best ways to take out foreign currency are…
+Technology and competitive banking has greatly transformed the landscape for taking cash out abroad in any currency and new apps are taking things even further.
+With this in mind, the best ways to take out money abroad are to…

 - To use your debit card to make one large withdrawal at your destination.